jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 # Make a Windows usb installer from Linux

-Automatic create bootable usb with grub, then copy and paste files from Windows iso to usb, tested with Windows 7, 8 and 10.
+Easy way to create bootable usb flash drive with grub as bootloader.

 ### General information